 The Mottley Law Firm accepts referrals and co-counsel relationships with other attorneys on catastrophic injury and traumatic brain injury cases.
 We provide valuable partnership throughout the litigation process.

 Catastrophic injuries change everything.
-Your ability to work, care for your family, and enjoy life as you once did may be forever altered.
-You need an attorney who understands the full scope of your losses and has the experience to secure the compensation necessary for your lifetime of care.
+Your ability to work, care for your family, live independently, and enjoy life may be permanently altered.
+You need a lawyer who understands the full scope of your losses and has the experience to pursue the compensation necessary for your long-term care.

 Have You Or A Loved One Been Involved In A Catastrophic Accident?